Hale Park: Owners

-Joseph May (1730-1796) was a wealthy merchant who owned a wine factory in Lisbon.
-In 1764 he married Mary Coppendale (1745-1824) who was the daughter of John Coppendale, a fellow wine merchant in Portugal.
+Joseph May was a wealthy merchant who owned a wine factory in Lisbon.
+In 1764 he married Mary Coppendale.
 The couple had ten children.
 After they bought Hale Park in 1776 they commissioned the famous architect Henry Holland to remodel the house.
-Joseph became very proud of his house and in 1780 he asked Angelica Kauffmann, a well-known artist of her time to paint two pictures of the family at Hale Park.
-These are shown.
-They were probably commissioned to hang in their recently refurbished house.
+Joseph became very proud of his house and in 1780 he asked Angelica Kauffmann, a well-known artist of her time to paint two pictures of the family at Hale Park. hey were probably commissioned to hang in their recently refurbished house.

 When Joseph died in 1796 he left his estates to his wife Mary and she continued to live at Hale Park with some of her daughters.
-She died in 1824 and her eldest son Joseph Hale (1767-1830) who had married Frances Maria Stert, inherited the house.
+She died in 1824 and her eldest son Joseph Hale who had married Frances Maria Stert, inherited the house.
 He is shown in the picture as the second child from the left with his father.
-When he died in 1830 his eldest son Joseph May (1799-1837) who had married Elizabeth Katherine Lyons-Montgomery became the owner.
+When he died in 1830 his eldest son Joseph May who had married Elizabeth Katherine Lyons-Montgomery became the owner.
 On his death in 1837 the property was sold to Joseph Goff.

-Joseph Goff (1778-1875) was a wealthy landowner who inherited the estates of his father in 1833.
-In 1816 he married Jane Stannus (1792-1874) who was the daughter of Captain Thomas Stannus.
+Joseph Goff was a wealthy landowner who inherited the estates of his father in 1833.
+In 1816 he married Jane Stannus.
 The couple had nine children.
 An engraving was made of the house by the Goff family which is shown.
-When Joseph died in 1875 the will stated that the property would be passed to his eldest son Joseph Chandler Goff who had married Lady Adela Knox (1833-1911), daughter of Sir Thomas Knox, Earl of Ranfurly.
-However he predeceased his father so it was inherited by the grandson Joseph Granville Stuart Goff (1851-1881).
+When Joseph died in 1875 the will stated that the property would be passed to his eldest son Joseph Chandler Goff who had married Lady Adela Knox, daughter of Sir Thomas Knox, Earl of Ranfurly.
+However he predeceased his father so it was inherited by the grandson Joseph Granville Stuart Goff.
 He appears to have taken control of the estate for some years but died at the age of thirty in 1881.
-Hale Park was then inherited by his brother Gerald Lionel Joseph Goff (1855-1899) who was a Colonel in the Army.
+Hale Park was then inherited by his brother Gerald Lionel Joseph Goff who was a Colonel in the Army.
 He did not expect to be the heir so he continued his military career and died in the Boer War in 1899.
 It seems that the estate was run for many years by his mother Lady Adela Goff whose picture is shown.
-She is in a pony trap with St Mary’s Church in the background.
+She is in a pony trap with St Mary's Church in the background.
 When she died in 1911 the property was rented to Geoffrey Skeffington Smyth.